yvesh/plg_jooag_shariff/README.md

 <h3>Shariff integration for Joomla 3.3+</h3>

 <h4>Attention:</h4>
-Don't use this on large and production Sites.
+1. Don't use this on large and production Sites.
 First of all it's a beta and second i must find a better way with the json handling.
 Now every Plugin call generates a new json File, with possible performance impact.
+2. Please check after every new release your Plugin settings.

 <b>Description:</b>
 A Joomla 3 Plugin for Social Media Icons as shariff integration